awslabs/aws-c-io/README.md

 The job of the implementer is to process the data in msg and either notify a user or queue a new message on the slot's write queue.

-`int on_window_update (struct aws_channel_handler *handler, struct aws_channel_slot *slot, size_t size)`
+`int increment_window (struct aws_channel_handler *handler, struct aws_channel_slot *slot, size_t size)`

-Update Window is invoked by the slot when a framework level message is received from a downstream handler.
+Increment Window is invoked by the slot when a framework level message is received from a downstream handler.
 It only applies in the read direction.
 This gives the handler a chance to make a programmatic decision about what its read window should be.
-Upon receiving an update_window message, a handler decides what its window should be and likely issues a window update message to its slot.
+Upon receiving an update_window message, a handler decides what its window should be and likely issues an increment window message to its slot.
 Shrinking a window has no effect.
 If a handler makes its window larger than a downstream window, it is responsible for honoring the downstream window and buffering any data it produces that is greater than that window.

-`int on_shutdown_notify (struct aws_channel_handler *handler, struct aws_channel_slot *slot,
-                                  enum aws_channel_direction dir, int error_code)`
+`int (*shutdown) (struct aws_channel_handler *handler, struct aws_channel_slot *slot, enum aws_channel_direction dir,
+     int error_code, bool abort_immediately);`

-Shutdown notify is invoked by the slot when a framework level message is received from an adjacent handler.
+Shutdown is invoked by the slot when a framework level message is received from an adjacent handler.
 This notifies the handler that the previous handler in the chain has shutdown and will no longer be sending or receiving messages.
 The handler should make a decision about what it wants to do in response, and likely begins its shutdown process (if any).
-Once the handler has safely reached a safe state, if should issue a shutdown_notification to the slot.
+Once the handler has safely reached a safe state, if should call 'aws_channel_slot_on_handler_shutdown_complete'

-`int shutdown_direction ( struct aws_channel_handler *handler, struct aws_channel_slot *slot,
-                                              enum aws_channel_direction dir)`

-Shutdown direction is invoked by the slot to close the message processing in a given direction (either read, write, or both).
-This is a notification to begin the process.
-For example, in TLS, there is a shutdown sequence that happens between client and server, so it may take a few ticks of the event loop for this process to finish.
-A handler will invoke shutdown_notify when it has completed this process.

-`size_t get_current_window_size (struct aws_channel_handler *handler)`
+`size_t initial_window_size (struct aws_channel_handler *handler)`

 When a handler is added to a slot, the slot will call this function to determine the initial window size and will propogate a window_update message down the channel.